Sir Garfield St Auburn Sobers

 Tributes to Sobers have continued since and in 1992 a new sporting facility, the Sir Garfield Sobers Sports Complex, was opened in Barbados.

-In 1998, for services to cricket across the West Indies, Sobers was given the honour of the Order of the Caribbean Community in 1998.
+In 1998, for services to cricket across the West Indies, Sobers was given the honor of the Order of the Caribbean Community in 1998.

 Finally, in 1999, the Prime Minister of Barbados named Sobers as one of the ten national heroes of Barbados and granted the island a national holiday in recognition of their respective achievements.